ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: More details about ReadMe++

 \item {\sc Dictionaries}: We manually collect sentence examples from Arabic and English dictionaries using words that have appeared in the Word of the Day.
-No similar resource under a Creative Commons license was found for Hindi.
+No similar resource under a Creative Commons license was found for Hindi, French, and Russian.